PascalSenn/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 **Formal Specification**

-- For each Selected Object:
+- For each selected object:
-  - Let {fields} be the fields provided by that Selected Object.
+  - Let {fields} be the fields provided by that selected object.
-  - Let {fieldDefinitions} be the set of input object field definitions of that Selected Object.
+  - Let {fieldDefinitions} be the set of input object field definitions of that selected object.
   - For each {fieldDefinition} in {fieldDefinitions}:
     - Let {type} be the expected type of {fieldDefinition}.
     - Let {defaultValue} be the default value of {fieldDefinition}.
-    - If {type} is Non-Null and {defaultValue} does not exist:
+    - If {type} is non-null and {defaultValue} does not exist:
       - Let {fieldName} be the name of {fieldDefinition}.
       - Let {field} be the input object field in {fields} named {fieldName}.
       - {field} must exist.